vrk-kpa/X-Road/doc/Manuals/LoadBalancing/ig-lb_loadbalancing-draft.md

 end script
 ```

-Cron job to periodically start the sync task (upstart does not have a timer facility)
+Add a cron job to periodically start the sync task as upstart does not have a timer facility.

-`/etc/cron.d/xroad-state-sync`
+Create a new file `/etc/cron.d/xroad-state-sync`:
 ```
 * * * * * root /sbin/initctl --quiet start xroad-sync
 ```

-rsync options **FIXME:** add infobox
+**A note about the `rsync` options:**
+>

-* `--delay-updates` and `--delete-delay` make the sync more atomic by delaying modifications until data has been
+>* `--delay-updates` and `--delete-delay` make the sync more atomic by delaying modifications until data has been
-downloaded (not fully atomic, since the files will be moved into place one by one).
-If the sync is disrupted, no
+> downloaded.
+It is not fully atomic, however, since the files will be moved into place one by one.
+If the synchronization
-modifications will be made.
+> is disrupted, no modifications will be made.
-* low connect timeout (5 seconds) and receive timeout (10 seconds) ensure that the sync won't hang if e.g. network
+> * low connect timeout (5 seconds) and receive timeout (10 seconds) ensure that the synchronization won't hang if e.g.
-connection fails
+> a network connection fails.

 #### 5.3 Set up log rotation for the sync log

-Add the following config file (the example rotates logs daily, keeps logs for 7 days which should be enough for troubleshooting).
+The following configuration example rotates logs daily and keeps logs for 7 days which should be enough for troubleshooting.

-`/etc/logrotate.d/xroad-slave-sync`
+Create a new file `/etc/logrotate.d/xroad-slave-sync`:

 ```
 /var/log/xroad/slave-sync.log {